omniscale/imposm2/doc/source/tutorial.rst

 Multipolygon Relation Building
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Imposm ignores multipolygon relations that consist of more than 1000 rings.
 You can change that number with the ``IMPOSM_MULTIPOLYGON_MAX_RING`` environment variable.
+Set to ``0`` process all sizes.

 It will log complex multipolygon relations that take more than 60 seconds to build.
 You can change this time with the ``IMPOSM_MULTIPOLYGON_REPORT`` environment variable for debugging.